Essential dimension of group schemes over a local scheme: -rational maps

 We say that $f$ is $S$-\textit{universally dominant} if it is $S'$-dominant under any base change $S'\to S$.
 In the case of an open immersion we say that $f$ is $S$-\textit{universally dense}. \end{defi}

 We remark that $S$-universally schematically dominant implies $S$-schematically dominant.
 Under some mild conditions the converse is true. \begin{prop} Let $f:X\to Y$ be a morphism of $S$-schemes with $X$ flat over $S$.
-In any of these two situations \begin{itemize} \item[(i)] $Y$ locally noetherian, \item[(ii)] $f$ is open immersion and $Y$ flat of finite presentation over $S$, \end{itemize} then $f$ is $S$- dominant if and only if it is $S$-universally dominant. \end{prop} \begin{rema} We remark that from the Proposition it follows that, under the same hypotheses, $f$ is $S$-schematically dominant if and only if $f_T$ is $T$-schematically dominant for any base change $T\to S$. \end{rema}
+In any of these two situations \begin{itemize} \item[(i)] $Y$ locally noetherian, \item[(ii)] $f$ is open immersion and $Y$ flat locally of finite presentation over $S$, \end{itemize} then $f$ is $S$-dominant if and only if it is $S$-universally dominant. \end{prop} \begin{rema} We remark that from the Proposition it follows that, under the same hypotheses, $f$ is $S$-schematically dominant if and only if $f_{T}$ is $T$-schematically dominant for any base change $T\to S$. \end{rema}

-\begin{proof} \cite[Th\'eor\`eme 11.10.9, Proposition 11.10.10]{EGAIV3} \end{proof}
+\begin{proof} \cite[Th\'{e}or\`{e}me 11.10.9, Proposition 11.10.10]{EGAIV3} \end{proof}

 Let $X$ and $Y$ be two $S$-schemes.
 Let $U$ and $U'$ be two $S$-dense open subschemes of $X$.
-If we have two morphisms $f:U\to Y$ and $f':U'\to Y$ we say that they are \textit{equivalent} if there exists an open subscheme $V\In U'\cap U$ and $S$-dense in $X$ such that $f$ and $f'$ coincide over $V$.
+If we have two morphisms $f:U\to Y$ and $f':U'\to Y$ we say that they are \textit{equivalent} if there exists an open subscheme $V\subseteq U'\cap U$, which is $S$-dense in $X$, such that $f$ and $f'$ coincide over $V$.
 One easily verifies that it is an equivalence relation. \begin{defi} An $S$-rational map between two $S$-schemes $X$ and $Y$ is the equivalence class of an $S$-morphism $f:U\to Y$ where $U$ is $S$-dense in $X$.
 An $S$-rational morphism is denoted by $f:X\dashrightarrow Y$ and for any $U$ as above we say that $f$ is defined over $U$. \end{defi}

-The definition here is stronger than EGA's definition of $S$-pseudo morphism (\cite[20.2.1]{EGAIV4}).
-In fact there it is not required that the open is schematically dense on each fiber of $X$.
-While in \cite[\S 2.5]{BLR} the definition is the same except the fact that all schemes considered are $S$-smooth and so $S$-dense means just Zariski dense on the fibers.
+The definition here is stronger than EGA's definition of $S$-pseudo morphism \cite[20.2.1]{EGAIV4}.
+In fact there it is not required that the open subscheme is schematically dense on each fiber of $X$.
+This difference will be very important in the definition of compressions (\S \ref{sectio:compressions}), in order to have a theory of essential dimension over a general base which is compatible with the theory we obtain when we restrict to a point.
+While in \cite[\S 2.5]{BLR} the definition of rational morphisms is the same except the fact that all schemes considered are $S$-smooth and so $S$-dense means just Zariski dense on the fibers.

-\begin{defi} An $S$-rational map $f: X\dashrightarrow Y$ is $S$-dominant if it can be represented by an $S$-dominant morphism. \end{defi}
+\begin{defi} An $S$-rational map $f: X\dashrightarrow Y$ is $S$-dominant if it can be represented by an \textit{$S$-dominant} morphism. \end{defi}

 In fact, by the following lemma, the above definition can be restated saying that $f$ is $S$-dominant if any of its representatives is $S$-dominant.